Happiness (2016 film): Plot

-Making fun and then feeling frustrated with Tse's poor memory, Chan takes her to Beloved, where Fong refers her to a Mini–Mental State Examination.
-She receives lower-than standard points and is diagnosed with mild cognitive disorder.
+Making fun of and then frustrated with Tse's poor memory, Chan takes her to Beloved, where Fong refers her to a mini–mental state examination.
+She receives lower-than-standard points and is diagnosed with mild cognitive disorder.
 He is at first indifferent to the result but starts to realise the seriousness when she loses her direction en route home.
-Fear that he will have to take on the responsibility of taking care of her when her condition deteriorates, he flees the flat without informing her.
+Fearing that he will have to take on the responsibility of caring for her when her condition deteriorates, he flees the flat without informing her.
 However, after seeing her searching for him recklessly in nearby areas, he remembers his own late mother and therefore returns, against his closest friend Fat's (James Ng) advice.
 Under his monitoring, she begins medication that aims to slower the deterioration of her cognitive condition.

-With Fat's assistance, Chan is able to locate his father along with his new family.
-He then secretly takes his step younger brother to an indoor playground and treats him with ice-cream.
-Nevertheless, he is unaware of his brother's peanut allergy, which causes the boy to develop acute symptoms.
+With Fat's assistance, Chan is able to locate his father, along with his new family.
+He then secretly takes his younger stepbrother to an indoor playground and treats him to ice cream.
+He is unaware of his brother's peanut allergy, which causes the boy to develop acute symptoms.
 When taking him to the hospital, Chan is beaten his angry father, who is ordered by his new wife to cut any connections with him.
 When Chan tearfully agrees not to disturb his father's life again, he is comforted by Tse and Xiaoyue.
-There, Tse asks Chan to call her mother.
+Tse asks Chan to call her mother.

 Gradually realising her worsening condition, Tse makes a will to name Chan the inheritor of all her properties, including the flat she inherited from her former boss, on the condition that he will take care of her in the capacity of her son.
 Living like a family, Tse is indulged in her past hobby of drawing and Chan starts his new job at a restaurant.
 At a visit to Beloved, he is told that Xiaoyue has already returned to Guangzhou.
 Her leaving note reveals that she has been admiring his love towards his terminally ill mother since they met before at a Guangzhou hospital, although he did not recognise her.
 Although her relationship with her boyfriend has failed in the end, she treasures the interpersonal bondings in Hong Kong, especially that between Chan and Tse.